 It’s worth taking the time to accurately assess the rebuild costs of your home.
 Alternatively, pay a chartered surveyor to do this for you.
-While it may mean an initial outlay, if something unexpected does happen you’ll be confident you have the right level of insurance cover.
+While it may mean an initial outlay, if something unexpected does happen you’ll be confident you have the right level of listed property insurance cover.
 Underestimating the rebuild costs of your home is unlikely to save you a significant amount of money.
 But it could leave you with a massive headache to sort out if you do come to rely on your insurance.

 Estimating your rebuild costs: